sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel8-VMSS/README.md

 ## Licenses and Costs

-This uses RHEL 8.0 image which is a PAY AS YOU GO image and doesn't require the user to license it, it will be licensed automatically after the instance is launched first time and user will be charged hourly in addition to Microsoft's Linux VM rates.
-Click [here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/#red-hat) for pricing details.
+This uses RHEL 8.0 image which is a PAY AS YOU GO image and doesn't require the user to license it; it will be licensed automatically after the instance is launched the first time and the user will be charged hourly in addition to Microsoft's Linux VM rates.
+Click [here](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#red-hat) for pricing details.

 ## Prerequisites

-1. Azure Subscription with specified payment method (RHEL 8 is a market place product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (RHEL 8 is a Azure Marketplace product and requires payment method to be specified in Azure Subscription)

 2. To deploy the template, you will need to:

-    - Choose an admin user name and password for your VM.
+    - Choose an admin username and password/ssh key for your VM.

     - Choose a EAP user name and password to enable the EAP manager UI and deployment method.